MelancholySlime/Shelter/README.md

 ## Why Does This Exist?

-The original site at `sheltertheanimation.com` has been offline for years. **SHELTER** — a 2016 animated short produced by Porter Robinson, Madeon, and A-1 Pictures — is a genuinely beautiful piece of art that deserved to be remembered.
+**SHELTER** — a 2016 animated short produced by Porter Robinson, Madeon, and A-1 Pictures — is a genuinely beautiful piece of art that deserved to be remembered.
 This archive exists so that the site doesn't disappear entirely from the internet.

 All credit goes to Porter Robinson, Madeon, A-1 Pictures, and everyone who worked on this project.
 This is purely a fan's attempt to keep a piece of internet history alive.